usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** manual
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `3f9acc5e8af3d9083a3728ee338ff5c2`
-- :material-text: **Run description:** Named entities appear in lists, tables etc, present in specific patterns in wikipedia pages and in the homepages of source entities.
-We had submitted 2 runs already, under the organization SIEL_IIITH, but it was a misunderstanding as it was an account of the previous year.
+- :material-text: **Run description:** We had submitted 2 runs already, under the organization SIEL_IIITH, but it was a misunderstanding as it was an account of the previous year.
 So, we now submit these results with this year's (siel10) account.
 The features of this run are : 1) Used wikipedia data to find required entities appearing in certain patterns like lists, tables etc. 2) Used homepages of source entities to crawl them upto a certain depth (since we do not have the clueweb category A dataset) and find the required entites and if possible, links to their homepages, which appear in specific patterns.
 3) Combine the results and find their homepages by searching in urls present in the url-docid dataset.
 4) Use the clueweb url-docid dataset to retrieve the clueweb id's of each url, and present them.

 ---
 #### SIELRUN1